Shafied/testcafe-reporter-slack/README.md

 #### Logging level

-Choose your report logging level, if you want to see each test with error stacktrace, choose `TEST` (default).
-Second one is short & condensed which show only number of tests which passed, failed and was skipped - `SUMMARY`.
+Choose your report logging level, if you want to see each test with error stack trace, choose `TEST` (default).
+The second one is short & condensed which show the only number of tests which passed, failed and was skipped - `SUMMARY`.

 * via `.testcaferc.json`